-Our graduates play critical roles in health care organizations—managing and integrating electronic health record systems and examining how we interact with technology.
+Our graduates play critical roles in health care organizations—managing and integrating systems for electronic health records and examining how we interact with technology.

 The Ph.D. in Informatics with a Health and Biomedical Informatics specialization is a 90-credit-hour program that integrates knowledge from informatics, health care, health information technology, and other disciplines.
 The program includes core courses, research rotations, your choice of minor, qualifying examinations, and a dissertation.